 The Volvo Car Open has another claim to uniqueness: It is the only professional event on the ATP World or WTA Tours held on green clay.

 First played in 1973, the year that the WTA Tour was formed in a landmark development for women’s sport and tennis, the history of the

 Venus Williams in 2016 action.
 (Photo by Kevork Djansezian/Getty Images)

 Volvo Car Open is intimately intertwined with the evolution of the WTA Tour itself.
-Rosie Casals, the first winner of the event when it was held in Hilton Head, was one of the ‘Original 9’ – the women, led by Billie Jean King, who signed $1 agreements with World Tennis publications publisher Gladys Heldman in 1970 to compete in what would become the Virginia Slims Series – and the Family Circle Cup’s stadium court is named after King herself.
+Rosie Casals, the first winner of the event when it was held in Hilton Head, was one of the ‘Original 9’ – the women, led by Billie Jean King, who signed $1 agreements with World Tennis publications publisher Gladys Heldman in 1970, to compete in what would become the Virginia Slims Series.
+The Volvo Car Open’s stadium court is named after King herself.
 The Original 9 were reunited in April 2012 at the tournament’s 40-year anniversary.

-The Family Circle Cup was the first women’s tournament to offer $100,000 in prize money and the first to be broadcast on network TV.
+The then-Family Circle Cup was the first women’s tournament to offer $100,000 in prize money and the first to be broadcast on network TV.
 Appropriately for an event which has played such a formative role in the evolution of the WTA Tour, its champions’ roll reads like a list of many of the all-time greats of women’s tennis.
 Chris Evert reigns supreme with an amazing eight titles between 1974 and 1985, one of just four women in the Open Era to win the same event seven or more times, with four-time champions Martina Navratilova (1982-3, 1988, 1990) and Steffi Graf (1986-7, 1989, 1993) also occupying prominent places on the roll of honour.